CleverCloud/doc.clever-cloud.com/administrate/metrics/overview.md

 All your applications access logs are pushed to [Warp 10]({{< ref "administrate/metrics/warp10.md" >}}).
 You are now able to process them directly in the console in the Metrics tab of your applications.

+### Request rate

+We provide a request rate metric.
+It is an average of the access logs request count over 1 minute.
+It is updated every 30 second.

+This can be reached using the Warp 10 class: `request_rate`.

+> There are the same labels than for others metrics ([see monitoring-metrics](https://www.clever-cloud.com/doc/administrate/metrics/overview/#monitoring-metrics))

 ### Access Log data model

 Access logs are defined in the `'accessLogs'` Warp 10 class and there are three Warp 10 labels available: